ojasvi-shah/VSDSquadron-FM-Research-Internship-by-Ojasvi-Shah/README.md

 ## Contents:
 ### Step 1: Understanding the Verilog code
 The Verilog code can be accessed [here](https://github.com/ojasvi-shah/VSDSquadron-FM-Research-Internship-by-Ojasvi-Shah/blob/main/VSDFM_top_module.v).
 It is code for a FPGA (Field Programmable Gate Array) board, and implements a hardware module that controls RGB LEDs using an internal oscillator and counter.
-Now, for the description of the module, expand or collapse:
 <details>
 <summary>Module Analysis </summary>